42core-team/monorepo/wiki/faq.md

 >
 > For more info: [Running on the Website](website_setup)

+### 🔢 Are there limits to how many units or objects I can spawn / can be in the game at the same time?
+> No.

 ### 🪻 Are there limits to how many gems units or cores can hold?
 > No. Go nuts.